Convoy rescue ship: Origins

 Survivors' quarters aboard a rescue ship in 1943.

 In 1940 Admiral Sir Max Horton (later Commander-in-Chief Western Approaches Command) broached the idea of rescue ships with the Admiralty.
 The concept was to have merchant vessels that would accompany convoys but not carry cargo; they would instead have the role of saving the lives of seamen from ships sunk by enemy action.
 The rescue ship would take its position at the rear of one of the central columns of ships.
 From this position it could observe damaged ships falling astern of the convoy and quickly rendezvous to transfer survivors.
 The rescue ships would also be able to provide surgical or other treatment as required.
 This would free the cargo vessels of the convoy to continue on their way and escorts to focus on countering the attacking U-boats or aircraft.

 The convoy rescue ship was a response to early experience.
 Each merchant ship in a convoy was assigned a station so that the convoy formation would consist of several columns of three to five ships.
-The lead ships of the columns were spaced at intervals of 1,000 yards (910 m) along a line perpendicular to the convoy course.
+The lead ships of the columns were spaced at intervals of 1000 yd along a line perpendicular to the convoy course.
 Each ship in the column followed the ship ahead at a distance of 800 yd.
 The typical convoy would be approximately 8 to 10 km wide and 3 km long.
 The rescue plan for early convoys was to have the last ship of each column rescue survivors of other ships in that column.
 If the last ship in column was hit, the rescue task fell to the escorting warships.
-In practice, the escorting warships performed rescue tasks more often than the 25% suggested by random hits on a four-ship column because some merchant ships refused to leave the protection of the convoy formation to fall back and remain a stationary target while rescuing survivors.
-Furthermore, merchant ships were not well suited to manoeuvre to pick up survivors, and those attempting rescue were hampered by lack of suitable rescue equipment.
+In practice, the escorts performed rescue tasks more often than the 25 per cent suggested by random hits on a four-ship column because some merchant ships refused to leave the protection of the convoy formation to fall back and remain a stationary target while rescuing survivors.
+Merchant ships were not well suited to manoeuvre to pick up survivors and those attempting rescue were hampered by lack of rescue equipment.